hadyematar23/character_chords_back_end/README.md

 ```
 rails db:{create,migrate}
 ```
 After running that command, inspect `/db/schema` in the application to make sure the database was properly created.
-If you're unsure, you can compare with our [Schema](#database-and-schema)
+This is what the schema [should look like.](#database-and-schema)
 ## Endpoints
-  ### *Endpoint for all the characters for a given quiz theme*
+  ### Endpoint 1: *Endpoint for all the characters for a given quiz theme*
   Example response using the `lawyer` quiz theme:

-  `GET /chordsapi/v1/themes/:theme_id/characters`
+  `GET /chordsapi/v1/themes/:theme_id/characters` is the setup

+  `GET /chordsapi/v1/themes/2/characters` is a bonafide query that should return the following:

   ```bash
   [
     {